matrixmosaic/drone/README.md

 3. /api/ops/drone/items/get/{serialNumber}

 This method exposes the service end point for checking loaded medication items for a given drone.
-It takes the drone serial Number as path parameter
+It takes the drone serial Number as path parameter;
 With default settings , the request and response schema can be viewed at
 [http://localhost:9090/drones/docs/swagger-ui/swagger-ui/index.html#/dispatch-controller/getDroneWithLoadItems ]( http://localhost:9090/drones/docs/swagger-ui/swagger-ui/index.html#/dispatch-controller/getDroneWithLoadItems )